 The Company owns and franchises the Applebee's and IHOP restaurant concepts.
 The franchise arrangement for both brands is documented in the form of a franchise agreement and, in most cases, a development agreement.
 The franchise arrangement between the Company as the franchisor and the franchisee as the customer requires the Company to perform various activities to support the brand that do not directly transfer goods and services to the franchisee, but instead represent a single performance obligation, which is the transfer of the franchise license.
 The intellectual property subject to the franchise license is symbolic intellectual property as it does not have significant standalone functionality, and substantially all the utility is derived from its association with the Company's past or ongoing activities.
-The nature of the Company are highly interrelated with the franchise license and as such are considered to represent a single performance obligation.
+The nature of the Company's promise in granting the franchise license is to provide the franchisee with access to the brand's symbolic intellectual property over the term of the license.
+The services provided by the Company are highly interrelated with the franchise license and as such are considered to represent a single performance obligation.